RookeriesDevelopment/rook-android-sdk-doc/STEPS_TRACKER.md

 #### Included permissions

-This SDK will add the following permissions to your app:
+This SDK will add the following permissions to your manifest:

 * RECEIVE_BOOT_COMPLETED
 * ACTIVITY_RECOGNITION